amora479/website/content/classes/cps105/info/syllabus.md

 | D | 59.5 | 69.49 |
 | F | 0 | 59.49 |

-### Grading of Programming Assignments

-Learning to program requires practice.
-Plan on spending several hours each week on programming assignments.
-In return for this dedication, you will learn a systematic approach to breaking down and solving complicated problems in manageable pieces.

-Writing excellent software is important and is one of the primary goals of this course.
-To encourage good habits, programming assignments will be graded as follows:
-- **Correctness: 60%** - The program produces the expected results and runs exactly as specified.
-- **Style: 20%** - The code is written according to the style guidelines.
-Consistency and attention to detail are important.
-Code should be clear, well formatted and commented so that it is understandable.
-- **Reports: 15%** - In industry, rarely are programs simply handed in.
-You must report what you have completed as well as any deviations from specification.
-Also report any known flaws or bugs.
-- **Presentation: 5%** - In industry, your projects must be submitted according to the procedures set forth by your employer.

-### Quizzes

-Except in the case of service absences, quizzes may not be taken late.
-I do, however, drop the lowest quiz grade at the end of the semester.

 ## Deadlines / Late Work

 The instructor reserves the right to change assignment due dates as deemed necessary.
-Assignments are due, electronically, by 11:59 pm of the date posted in the [course schedule](https://ethantmcgee.com/courses/cps110/info/schedule) unless otherwise noted.
+Assignments are due, electronically, by 11:59 pm of the date posted in the [course schedule](https://ethantmcgee.com/courses/cps105/info/schedule) unless otherwise noted.
 Assignments, unless otherwise noted, may be turned in up to 1 week after the deadline for a 25% penalty.
 After 1 week, the student may still submit the assignment for feedback, however, no credit will be given.

 Each student is given 1 free late waiver that allows them to turn in one assignment, at their discretion, up to 1 week after the deadline with no penalty.
 In order to use the free late, the student must 1) notify the professor before the deadline that they intend to use the free late, 2) describe the progress that they have made towards completion of the assignment and 3) provide an approximate date of delivery.
 Due to grading constraints during finals week, the professor reserves the right to shorten the free late period for end of semester projects.